alex-strobel/DPP-LabManual/GitHub-and-renv.md

 - [Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf)
 - [Base R Cheat Sheet](https://iqss.github.io/dss-workshops/R/Rintro/base-r-cheat-sheet.pdf)

-So far, I could not find a both useful *and* visually appealing introduction, just ask the internet if you do not find RStudio's GUI self-explaining.
+So far, I could not find a both useful *and* visually appealing introduction to RStudio, just ask the internet if you do not find RStudio's GUI self-explaining.

 ### Why you should use R Markdown